lfresard/blood_rnaseq_rare_disease_paper/pipeline.md

 # Rare disease Blood RNA-seq pipeline

-This page contains the code to run all components of the Rare disease Blood RNA-seq pipeline in order to highlight candidate genes from genetic data, tarnscriptome and phenotype information.
+This page contains the code to run the **Rare Disease Blood RNA-seq pipeline** in order to highlight candidate genes from genetic data, tarnscriptome and phenotype information.

 The following software and data are necessary (versions are the ones that were used in the paper):